 pyramid placed at great heights?

-blocks all made to fit to a hair’s breadth and closer?
+blocks all made to fit so extremely close together?

 How was all

 of the work done in about twenty years?

 How did workers manage to

 meet at a perfect point at the summit?
 How did they make the tiers

 How could the required amount of workers maneuver on the